Carcraftz/Yoga-720-Hackintosh/README.md

 Note: Replace Serial Number and Board Serial Number under SMBIOS, and MLB under Rtvariables with a new generated serial.
 ![example](https://cdn.discordapp.com/attachments/694281749198274590/694564651144314960/unknown.png)

+Update: I was previously on a -100 -100 -100 CPU Undervolt w/ throttlestop.
+However, I was having some issues with final cut export and tensorflow.
+I narrowed the issue down to the Undervolt.
+I'm currently on a -50 -50 -50 and my system is currently stable when doing these tasks.
+I may have to do a little bit of testing to determine a stable undervolt for my system.

+ADDITIONALLY: When I update this guide for the next macOS (I don't think Catalina is stable enough in general for me to update), I will likely move over from Clover to Opencore, now that laptops seem to have more support.
+This guide is currently for Mojave.